 You need to sort food by category (meat, cheese, produce, drinks) and use bins to keep like things together in appropriate places (coldest, least likely to freeze, etc.).

 In general, you want bins to have solid bottoms and no holes in the bottom inch or so of the sides, in order to contain any spills, but holes higher in the sides are good for cold air circulation.
 Metal bins conduct cold the best, followed by hard plastic, then soft plastic — so soft plastic containers, particularly ones with lids, are good for things that you don’t want to get too cold.
-Read more about the best bins to buy in Part 2 of this series, The Supplies.

 5. Arranging it all.
 This is the step that ties all the previous ones together.
 You need to come up with an arrangement where: